 Bring the necessary hiking gear and equipment

 You might think that the only equipment you need to go hiking is your legs, but that is wrong.
-The right hiking gear and equipment is especially important if it’s something that you want to commit to for a while.
+The right hiking gear and equipment are essential if it’s something that you want to commit to for a while.

 What you would need are hiking poles, a good pair of hiking boots or shoes, a whistle for emergency purposes, and something to protect you against the rain.
 Of course, you shouldn’t forget your backpack filled with other essentials like extra clothes and food.